Seattle Brain Injury LawyerRequest Free Consultation

 You know that your TBI is serious, and your doctor may say the same, but an insurance company is very likely to downplay the severity of your injury.
 TBI victims do not have the benefit of graphic photos that are common with other kinds of injuries, so there is often a greater need to emphasize other types of medical evidence.

 Proving a TBI can be complicated, which is why you will want to work with an attorney who has experience handling these types of injury cases.
-The Law Offices of Jeffrey R. Caffee has helped people who have sustained TBIs in all sorts of accidents.
+Caffee Law has helped people who have sustained TBIs in all sorts of accidents.

 Insurance companies are always seeking ways to avoid having to pay anything for these claims, and one of the easiest ways to do this is to trick a victim into admitting their negligence in an accident.
 For this reason, you should never speak to any insurance company without legal representation.

 Some insurers will quickly offer people lump-sum settlements to resolve their cases.
-These offers are almost always far short of what victims are entitled, so you will want to make sure you have a lawyer who can work to help you obtain a fair and full settlement.
+These offers are almost always far short of what victims are entitled, so you will want to make sure you have a Seattle traumatic brain injury lawyer that can work to help you obtain a fair and full settlement.

 TBIs are complex injuries that do not always lead to immediate and identifiable symptoms.
 Some symptoms may be more subtle in some cases.